-Ministers set for Brexit powers summit
+Still no deal after Brexit powers talks

 The dispute centres on the EU Withdrawal Bill, the primary piece of Brexit legislation at Westminster, and what it says about devolved powers.

 All sides agree that some powers which are currently kept in line with EU-wide sets of regulations should go into UK-wide frameworks after Brexit.
-However they differ on how these frameworks should be run, with UK ministers wanting the final say if talks become deadlocked.
+However, they differ on how these frameworks should be set up and run, with UK ministers wanting the final say if talks become deadlocked.

-Ahead of the joint ministerial council meeting in London, Cabinet Office minister David Lidington said work must continue to ensure all parts of the UK were ready for Brexit.
+Prior to the joint ministerial council meeting in London, Cabinet Office minister David Lidington said work must continue to ensure all parts of the UK were ready for Brexit.

 He said "significant" changes had been made to the bill to bring it to the point where a deal was done with the Welsh government,